Scenic painting and paint effects are a great finish to a prop display as it creates that extra layer of realism.

 Custom Paint Effects

-We have recently developed a paint effect that mimics a mid tone silver chrome and eliminates some of the volatility of using real chromes.
+We have recently developed a paint effect that mimics a mid tone silver and eliminates some of the volatility of using real chromes.

 We used our new chroming method to create two 7 foot high model ducks to be used for a cruise liner.
 Our new chroming “effect” (as opposed to using real chrome) meant that the props were able to withstand changing temperatures and harsh weather conditions.